ASXGXR/coding-portfolio/README.md

 # Coding Portfolio

-Welcome to my personal coding portfolio, a comprehensive showcase of my design and development skills, crafted with a keen eye for detail and a passion for innovation.
-This repository holds the heart of my creative endeavors, where HTML, JavaScript, and CSS converge to present a portfolio that's not just a collection of projects but a narrative of my journey in coding.
+Welcome to my personal coding portfolio, a comprehensive showcase of my design and development skills.
+This repository holds my creative endeavors, where HTML, JavaScript, and CSS converge to present a portfolio that's not just a collection of projects but a narrative of my journey in coding.

 ## Features